Before you shop for the right health plan, take a few minutes to educate yourself on the different health insurance policies available.

 An HMO (Health Maintenance Organization) plan requires you to choose a primary care physician from your insurance company's network of providers.
 The primary care physician provides most of your care and refers you to specialists whenever necessary.
 Because they provide coverage for checkups and immunizations, HMO health plans are good for preventive care.

 Note that, as with PPO (Preferred Provider Organization) plans, medical care from a doctor or hospital outside of the HMO network is typically not covered.

 If you're particularly young and healthy, you might want to consider a Health Savings Account (HSA) plan.
 An HSA is a bank account that lets you save pre-tax money for medical expenses.
 Apart from the special bank account, HSA plans function like PPO plans, but with higher deductibles and lower payments — meaning you pay more for your care, but less for your health insurance policy.

 Is vision care included in most health insurance plans?

 Many health plans cover treatment and medical expenses resulting from an eye injury or disease, but they don't cover eye exams, glasses, or contacts.
-If you'd like to purchase supplemental vision care, you can start a free health quote through our partner eHealthInsurance.
+If you'd like to purchase supplemental vision care, you can start a free health quote through an Esurance partner.